Reason and the Greatest Commandment

 Note that there is not much that we can do to love God directly because God does not need anything from us.
 What can we give God that God does not already have far beyond what we can produce?
 However, we can use our mind to think about how to live in a way that loves others, and use our strength to live this way.
 This is clearly what God wants of us and this is something that we can give God.

-This line of reasoning that is motivated by love bypasses any loopholes or other attempts to avoid doing the right thing.
+This line of reasoning which is motivated by love bypasses any loopholes or attempts to avoid doing the right thing.
 That is why all the law hangs on these two commandments!
-(See also)
+(See also The Commands of Jesus.)

 God is rational